 Here are five of the quietest full face Motorcycle helmets you can buy right now.

 The visor of the Arai RX 7V is great for noise isolation.
 The variable axis system built into the helmet locks the visor in when shut.
 This prevents the outside noise from getting inside the helmet and causing damage to your hearing.
 The inner liner provides excellent cushioning and promotes user comfort.
 The thick lining also prevents excess air from rushing in, thus improving noise isolation.

-The noise isolation on the helmet is great for normal road use.
-However, you could benefit from some earplugs if you’re racing on a track.
+- The noise isolation on the helmet is great for normal road use

 - While great for noise isolation, it may require earplugs at high speeds.

 The original Schuberth C3 was one of the quietest motorcycle helmets ever made.
 The Pro improves on that quality, offering some great noise canceling features compared to past helmets produced by this manufacturer.
 The rear spoiler has been optimized through extensive wind tunnel testing.
-It has turned the pro into a helmet designed for hi-octane motorcycle enthusiasts.
-It has been built keeping in mind aerodynamics at 100 km/h.
-Its enhanced aero-acoustics make sure that even at 100mph, the noise doesn’t grow louder than 82 dB.
+It has turned the Pro into a helmet designed for hi-octane motorcycle enthusiasts.
+Its enhanced aero-acoustics make sure that even at 100mph, the noise doesn’t grow louder than 82 decibels.

 - Noise levels max out at 82 dB at 100 km/h

 - 60% better air ventilation than the C3